yolo20/yolo20/README.md

 # Hi there 👋, I am Yolo
 > nice to need you

-## Hi there 👋, I am Yolo
+## 🌱 I’m currently learning

-- George Washington
+- TypeScript
-- John Adams
+- Html5
-- Thomas Jefferson
+- Css

-- [x] Finish my changes
-- [ ] Push my commits to GitHub
-- [ ] Open a pull request

 <!--
 **yolo20/yolo20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.